AntoineMellerio/hackathon_GoogleCloud/README.md

 ### 2 - Packaging
 - The first criteria of our packaging recommendation system is its **carbon impact**, taken from the ADEME base carbon dataset.
 - The second criteria is the **recyclability** of the matter : is the packaging recycled and what proportion will be recycled in the future ?
-- The only filter applied in our recommandation involves the **type of product** concerned, whether the packaging is a bottle or a label.
+- Finally, we apply a filter on the **type of product** concerned, whether the packaging is a bottle or a label.

 ### 3 - Supplier
 - The first criteria taken into account by this module is the **carbon impact of transportation**.